hypertuner/rfcs/hypertuner-pythonlib/0001-data-logging.md

 # Motivation

 While training machine learning models and tuning hyperparameters it is often important to graph the performance of a model and compare it with different configurations.
-Hypertuner provides
+Hypertuner provides logging for users to view/store the performance of the model.

 # Detailed design